-The history of this important day started when the UN General Assembly set the goal to raise public awareness about tolerance and fundamental human rights.
+The history of this important day started when the UN General Assembly set the goal of raising public awareness about tolerance and fundamental human rights.

-For this purpose, in 1995, UNESCO issued the Declaration of Principles on Tolerance for any and all institutions, governing bodies, as well as the general public:
+For this purpose, in 1995, UNESCO issued the Declaration of Principles on Tolerance for all institutions, governing bodies, as well as the general public:

 “Tolerance is respect, acceptance and appreciation of the rich diversity of our world’s cultures, our forms of expression and ways of being human.”

 – UNESCO’s 1995 Declaration of Principles on Tolerance.

 The Declaration defines the concept of tolerance.
 Tolerance is neither indulgence nor indifference.
 It means the recognition of universal human rights and freedoms.
 It means everybody’s right to be different and be accepted.
 It means mutual respect and appreciation of the world’s diverse cultures.
 The Declaration emphasises that the global human society can survive and thrive only with tolerance.